Sharni Vinson: Career

 Vinson's follow-up role was in Universal Pictures Straight-to-DVD film Blue Crush 2, a sequel to the 2002 Drama/Romance film Blue Crush which starred Kate Bosworth and Michelle Rodriguez.
 Vinson portrayed the role of the film's villain Tara, an internationally successful pro-surfer.
 The film was released in June 2011.
 In October 2010 Vinson returned to Australia to begin production on Vinson's first role in an Australian film in the Paramount Pictures horror film Bait 3D as Tina, the protagonist's ex-girlfriend.
 The film follows a group of people trapped inside a flooded supermarket, following a freak tsunami, with a 12-foot great white shark.
 Vinson was reunited with former Home and Away cast member Lincoln Lewis.
 The film was shot in Brisbane on a $20 million budget.
 The film which was released in September 2012, was released to mixed reviews and failed to make an impact on the domestic box office.
 However, it was successful in China, Italy and Thailand, and earned $29 million worldwide.

 Following Bait 3D, Vinson was cast in another horror film project that became her most critically acclaimed role to date.
-You're Next centers on a family reunion that goes terribly wrong when a group of mysterious masked killers start killing them off one by one.
+You're Next centres on a family reunion that goes terribly wrong when a group of mysterious masked killers start killing them off one by one.
 Vinson played the film's protagonist, Erin, the girlfriend of one of the family's sons.
 She was able to portray Erin with her natural Australian accent.
 Initially an independent film, its premiere at the 2011 Toronto International Film Festival secured it a distribution deal with Lionsgate.
 It was released in North America almost two years later, in August 2013.
 It received mostly positive reviews, with special regards for Vinson's performance; Total Film rated her character #1 on its list of '50 Most Bad-Ass Female Horror Leads'.

 In March 2014 Vinson appeared in the Australian independent horror film Patrick, a remake of the 1978 film of the same name.
 Vinson portrayed nurse Kathy Jacquar, whose comatose patient Patrick uses his psychic powers to stalk her.
 It premiered in July 2013 at the Melbourne International Film Festival and received a limited Australian theatrical release in March 2014.
 It is Vinson's most critically acclaimed film to date, receiving 83% on Rotten Tomatoes based on 18 reviews.
-In 2015, Vinson appears alongside John Cusack and Jackie Chan in Dragon Blade.
+In 2015, Vinson appeared alongside John Cusack and Jackie Chan in Dragon Blade.